openstack-archive/tripleo-docs/doc/source/advanced_deployment/extra_config.rst

    configuration, see :ref:`node_config` as this may provide a simpler solution.

 .. note::
-    Note, the per-node interface only enable *individual* nodes to be configured, if cluster-wide configuration is required, the Post-Deploy interfaces should be used instead.
+    The per-node interface only enable *individual* nodes to be configured, if cluster-wide configuration is required, the Post-Deploy interfaces should be used instead.